dotlang/language/doc/RFE.md

 string is an array.
 So like the way compiler handles literals for array and map:
 `var str: string = ["Hello ", str2, "World!"]`
 `var str: string = [str1, str2]`

+N - pauseless GC?
+Every reference is a number pointing to a big map. value of the map is the real location of the data.